Colombian women's team is already in the country: emotional reception

 Find the validation of El Cazamentiras at the end of the news.

-The Colombian women’s team He arrived in Bogotá this Tuesday at midnight, after participating in the U-17 World Cup in which he won the silver medal.
+The Colombian women’s team arrived this Tuesday at midnight in Bogotá, after participating in the Under-17 World Cup in which he won the silver medal.

 The national team made a stopover in Paris, after leaving India.
 After a long journey, they finally arrived at El Dorado airport.